charleszardo/ruby-games/README.md

 TODO
 * Battleship - occasional bugs with computer AI
-* Ghost - consider DFS for best options for computer AI
+* Ghost - consider more complex DFS for best options for computer AI
+* Memory - add cursor and ability to expand from "Match 2" to "Match n"